When you’re looking for a mortgage loan, credit union vs. bank is a key question. Each option comes with pros and cons.

 Limited Menu

 Credit unions may offer fewer financial products, especially on the savings and investment side.
 They may only offer checking and savings accounts, for example, plus credit cards.
-Although that may not affect a borrower’s ability to get a mortgage, this can limit what other products they can benefit from at the credit union.
+Although that may not affect a borrower’s ability to get a mortgage, it can limit what other products they can benefit from at the credit union.

 Possibly Higher Interest Rates